Skip to main content

 Protein shakes are thick beverages usually made from protein powder (also used in protein bars), a nutritional supplement most commonly made from whey, casein, soy, hemp, rice, egg or pea proteins, each of which have their own nutritional profile and characteristics.

-These powders were originally developed to provide an extra hit of protein to help muscles recover and develop following an intense session of strength training, with bodybuilders and other fans using the powder to mix their own drinks or other concoctions.
+These powders were originally developed to provide an extra hit of protein to help muscles recover and develop following an intense session of strength training.

 With the growing popularity of protein powders amongst the general fitness population, the supplements have increasingly become available as pre-mixed shakes and bars for ease of consumption.

-They are no longer used purely as a supplement to accompany a workout, but also as a snack or meal replacement (particularly at breakfast).
+They are no longer used purely as a supplement to accompany a workout, but also as a snack or meal addition (particularly at breakfast).

 Benefits of protein shakes